An Accurate, Scalable and Verifiable Protocol for Federated Differentially Private Averaging: Correctness Against Malicious Users

+We note that if poisoned private values are used consistently after committing to them, this will remain undetected.
+However, if our verification methodology is applied in the training of many different models over time, it could be required that users prove consistency over values that have been committed long time ago.
+Therefore, cheating is discouraged and these attacks are attenuated by the impossibility to adapt corrupted contributions to specific computations.

+Compared to the central setting with a trusted curator, encrypting the input does not make the verification of input more problematic.
+Both in the central setting and in our setting one can perform domain tests, ask certification of values from independent sources, and require consistency of the inputs over multiple computations, even though in some cases both the central curator and our setting may be unable to verify the correctness of some input.

+Algorithm~\ref{alg:verif} gives a high level overview of the 4 verification steps described above.
+By composition of ZKPs, these steps allow each user to prove the correctness of their computations and preserve completeness, soundness and zero knowledge properties, thereby leading to our security guarantees:

-\begin{theorem}[Security guarantees of \gopa] Under the DLA, a user $u \in U$ that passes the verification procedure proves that $\hat{X}_u$ was computed correctly.
-Additionally, $u$ does not reveal any additional information about $X_u$ by running the verification protocol, even if DLA does not hold. \end{theorem}
+\begin{theorem}[Security guarantees of \gopa] Under the DLA, a user $u \in U$ that passes the verification protocol proves that $\hat{X}_u$ was computed correctly.
+Additionally, $u$ does not reveal any additional information about $X_u$ by running the verification, even if the DLA does not hold. \end{theorem}

-\textbf{Consistency across multiple runs.} Many ML algorithms (see Examples \ref{ex:linearreg} and \ref{ex:federatedml}), require computing several averages involving the same or related private values.
-Additional security can be obtained by (a) requiring users to commit once to a value and then use it during the complete run of one or several algorithms, and (b) using state-of-the-art ZKP techniques~\cite{bootle_efficient_2016, bunz_bulletproofs_2018} to prove arithmetic relations.

-We conclude by claiming that, with the above guarantees, we provide a similar control over the correctness of computations as in the centralized setting.
-We further discuss this in Appendix~\ref{app:security_guarantees:verif}.
+To reduce the verification load, we note that it is possible to perform the verification for only a subset of users picked at random (for example, sampled using public unbiased randomness generated in Phase \ref{enum:verif.phase.setup}) after users have published the involved commitments.
+In this case, we obtain \emph{probabilistic} security guarantees, which may be sufficient for some applications.

+We can conclude that \gopa{} is an auditable protocol that, through existing efficient cryptographic primitives, can offer guarantees similar to the automated auditing which is possible for data shared with a central party.